Júbilo Iwata

 Júbilo Iwata (ジュビロ磐田, Jubiro Iwata) is a Japanese professional football team based in Iwata, located in Shizuoka Prefecture.
-They currently play in the J2 League, Japan's second tier of professional league football.
+The club competes in J2 League following relegation from J1 League in 2024.

-Name origin
+Etymology

-The team name Júbilo means 'joy' in Spanish and Portuguese.
+The team's name Júbilo means 'joy' in Spanish and Portuguese.

 History

-Origins and rise to the top
+Origins and rise to the top (1972–1996)

-The team started out as the company team for Yamaha Motor Corporation in 1970.
+The team started out as the company team for Yamaha Motor Corporation in April 1972.
 After making its way through the Shizuoka and Tōkai football leagues, it played in the Japan Soccer League until it reorganized as the J.League at the end of 1992.

 Their first glory happened when they won both the Emperor's Cup and promotion as champions of the JSL Division 2 in 1982.
 They won their first Japanese league title in the 1987/88 season.
 Due to problems in the upcoming professionalization, Yamaha decided to relegate themselves and not be one of the J.League founder members.

 They finished in 2nd place of the JFL 1st division, a division below the top flight, in 1993 and were promoted to the J1 league for 1994.
 The team welcomed Marius Johan Ooft as its manager, as well as the Brazil national team captain Dunga and a number of foreign players to build a winning team.
 Dunga's football philosophy deeply influenced the club, initially as a player and currently as an advisor.